 Making other changes to your mortgage could prove more difficult.
 For example, remortgaging to a new lender or borrowing more on your mortgage could be difficult, as you already owe more than your home is worth.

 Negative equity can be a problem if you plan to move, as the sale price may not cover what you owe.
-This means you might need to cover the difference from your own funds.
+This means you might need to cover the difference from your own money.
 So, consider if you can afford to do this and what impact it could have on your next purchase.

 If you have a capital repayment mortgage, every payment you make will help build up the equity in your home.
 If you can make overpayments too, this will help build up the equity more quickly.